ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

    - Set up a new Nifi processor by dragging the processor icon from the top to the canvas.
 Select `ConvertRecord` as the type of processor.
    - Double click on the newly created processor to open its configuration.
 Go to the properties tab.
    - Assign the required Properties: (If any of the properties are not visible, press the + icon of Required Fields to add a propery).
-      - Set Record rerader to JsonTreeReader or whatever the format of the incoming data is.
+      - Set **Record rerader** to JsonTreeReader or whatever the format of the incoming data is.
 Go to its settings and set Schema Access Strategy: Infer Schema.
 Click Apply and then enable the service.
-      - Set Record Writer to the format you want to convert the data to.
+      - Set **Record Writer** to the format you want to convert the data to.
 Go to its settings and set Schema Write Strategy: Do Not Write Schema.
 Click Apply and then enable the service.
    - Form a relationship to the kafka consumer and another to the kafka publisher.
    - Now, the publisher will only publish the data points in the newly declared format.

+- #### Setting up PutS3Object to Save Data to Minio
+   - Set up a new Nifi processor by dragging the processor icon from the top to the canvas.
+Select `PutS3Object` as the type of processor.
+   - Double click on the newly created processor to open its configuration.
+Go to the properties tab.
+   - Assign the required Properties: (If any of the properties are not visible, press the + icon of Required Fields to add a propery).
+      - **Bucket :** `warehouse`
+      - **Region :** `US East (N. Virginia)`
+      - **AWS Credentials Provider Service :** `AWSCredentialsProviderControllerService`.
+Go to its configuration settings and enter your minio login credentials as Access Key ID `admin` and Secret Access Key `password1234`.
+      - **Endpoint Override URL :** `http://minio:9000` , You may also enter the ip address of the minio container instead of minio in the above url.

 - **Other useful Processors:**
    - **LookupRecord:** Enrich a record by looking up data from another source (DB, file, etc.).